haoqili/Android_DIPLOMA_CAMERA/docs/camera_diploma_details.md

 Setup: Linear
 Files: https://github.com/haoqili/Android_DIPLOMA_CAMERA/tree/master/experiment2_april_6 containing logs, scripts for analysis and power, email conversations

 The server was started in Stata on hermes5.csail.mit.edu (which we'll discover later that sometimes this drops due to security reasons).
+The experiment was conducted on the eastern sidewalk of 436 Mass Ave to 2 blocks northwestwards.
+This stretch of road is very busy, filled with resturants and small businesses, which possibly caused a lot of Wifi interferance with the large number of Wifi hotspots.

 Run 1:
 We handed 2 Nexus S phones to each of the 10 people, 1 Nexus and 1 Galaxy note.
 We went through the directions, letting people know that they cannot press "Okay", but press "Wait" instead, if the phone prompts the phone to quit during a request hang.
 We instructed the people to walk along one side of Mass Ave.
 The people should press GET/TAKE buttons in the same sequence on both DIPLOMA and Cloud phones.